Mosaic maker, teacher, explorer, and intrepid traveler.

 Deb began making mosaics in 1997.
 Her education and background in art and landscape architecture led her to work on large-scale outdoor pebble and stone mosaic terraces, fountains, and wall hangings.
 She has completed both interior and exterior works for residential and commercial clients such as hospitals, boutique hotels, and restaurants.
 Among her clients is the city of Hollywood FL, the town of Killingly CT, and most well-known of all Tom Brady and his wife Giselle Bundchen.

 Deb has received numerous awards for her art and her work has been on exhibit at SAMA Mosaic Arts International, The Museum of Glass in Tacoma, WA, and Galleries in Ireland, Austria, and all across America.
 She has worked in collections internationally and has taught all over the world including in Guatemala and Europe.

 Deb learned her craft from Maggy Howarth, Sherri Warner Hunter, Sophie Drouin, Verdiano Marzi, Kim Emerson, and countless other teachers/classes.
 She has spent time in Europe studying mosaics and taking immersive workshops.
 And in 2020 she even got the opportunity to teach in Europe!

-She learned her craft from Maggy Howarth, Sherri Warner Hunter, Sophie Drouin, Verdiano Marzi, Kim Emerson and countless other teachers/classes.
-She has spent time in Europe studying mosaics and taking immersive workshops.
-This year, 2020 she will be teaching there!!
-When not working on commissions she enjoys spending time in the studio using her own voice using pebbles, stone and glass, shell, bone, metal detritus and other oddities to create dimensional works in a contemporary style.
-She has been teaching art for the last 22 years and travels across the North America and abroad teaching mosaics, retreats and working on projects.
+When not working on commissions Deb enjoys spending time in the studio letting her own voice speak through the use of pebbles, stone, glass, shell, bone, metal detritus, and other oddities to create dimensional works in a contemporary style.
+She has been teaching art for the last 22 years and travels across North America and abroad teaching mosaics, visiting retreats, and working on projects.